 IVDR (Regulation 2017/746) Annex I, Chapter III, 20.1.f

-You can find out more about the MDR transitional periods in our article on transitional periods.
+You can find out more about the MDR transition periods in our article on transition periods.

 The most important changes introduced by the new Implementing Regulation 2021/2226 are: